biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Erick Schubert
     * Scott Hamilton
     * Abigail Alvino
+* **Preliminaries**:
+  * Round 1: Lost to First A/G, East Lansing, MI 15 to 155
+  * Round 2: Lost to Cornerstone A/G, Fremont, NC 65 to 245
+  * Round 3: Lost to Dixon A/G, Dixon, MO 25 to 105
+  * Round 4: Lost to Cedar Park A/G #2, Bothell, WA 30 to 250
+  * Round 5: Lost to Expressway A/G, Buffalo, NY 45 to 130
+  * Round 6: Won against Rochester A/G, Rochester, MN 90 to 50
+  * Round 7: Lost to Braeswood A/G, Houston, TX 10 to 320
 * **Round Robin**:
   * Round 1: Lost to Mountain Home A/G, Mountain Home, ID 40 to 70
   * Round 2: Won against Faith A/G, Kernersville, NC 140 to 45